kuco23/ZVote/README.md

 ## Producing the proof
 Once the `input.json` file is acquired, the rest is taken care of by circom and snarkjs, as dictated [here](https://github.com/iden3/snarkjs#guide).
-Note that the calculation of the zero-knowledge proof is very intense.
+Note that when using sha256 the zero-knowledge proof calculation is very intense.

 ## TO-DO
 - [ ] Check that circom inputs are binary arrays,